Word@Work, Let God's Word energise your working day!

 Galatians 3:4-5

 Where does the power of God come from?
 Obviously, only from God.
 Yet some false teachers were saying that God gives His Spirit to those who are good and deserve His presence.
 But that cannot be true, Paul argued.
 The biggest miracle is that a sinful person can be made a child of God.
-That is God’s free gift and only happens when the Holy Spirit comes into a person who believes in Jesus.
-After that He enables all kinds of miracles, not because the person does everything right, but because God chooses to give His grace to those who believe the gospel.
+That is God’s free gift and only happens when the Holy Spirit comes into a person who believes in Jesus (Ephesians 2:8-9).
+After that He may enable all kinds of other miracles, not because the person does everything right, but because God chooses to give His grace to those who believe the gospel (Hebrews

 Justification By Faith And Not Works